Family driven off road and children thrown from car in 'racial motivated' road rage attack

 Milne also made a racist remark about the shape of the family's eyes and said they had run away because he would get "the pieces of sh*t" deported.

-While Milne was carrying out his racist tirade at the shops he spotted the family driving past.
+By chance, as he was carrying out his racist tirade at the shops, Milne spotted the family driving past.

-He quickly returned to his car and gave chase, driving at such a speed he caused his wheels to spin and narrowly avoided hitting another car.
+He quickly returned to his car to give chase, driving at such a speed he caused his wheels to spin and narrowly avoided hitting another car.

-Milne chased the family for about 7km and reached speeds of 140km/h.
+Milne chased the family for about 7km and reached speeds of 140km/h, court documents show.

-After catching the family he pulled up alongside them on the wrong side of the road.
+After catching the family he pulled up alongside them on the wrong side of the road and demanded the family pull over.

-After demanding the family pull over he deliberately rammed the family's car, causing it to spin out of control, crash into a bank and flip in the air.
+The family refused to stop, so Milne deliberately rammed their car, causing it to spin out of control, crash into a bank and flip in the air.

-The family's car landed upside down on top of Milne's car before sliding off when Milne braked suddenly.
+The family's car then landed upside down on top of Milne's car before sliding off when he braked suddenly.

-The two children were thrown from the car during the crash after they had taken off their seatbelts, frightened of Milne, and believing they might need to exit the car to run.
+The two children were violently thrown from the car during the crash after they had taken off their seatbelts because they were frightened of Milne and thought they might need to make a hurried exit from the car.

-They narrowly avoided going down a steep ravine, which was about 100m deep.
+They landed on the road, narrowly avoiding a steep 100m deep ravine.

-Despite the two children lying injured on the road, Milne approached the car and continued his racist attack.
+Despite the two children lying injured, Milne approached the car to continue his racist attack.

 "Get out of the f**king car, I'm going to smash you!
 You f**king Asian c***!
 F**king Asians!"
 Milne yelled.

-Locals arrived shortly after and Milne yelled out to his dog.
+Locals arrived shortly after to help the family while Milne yelled out to his dog.

-At no time did Milne attempt to offer assistance to the family.
+At no time did Milne attempt to offer assistance to the family, court documents read.

 The family were all taken to hospital, with one of the children transported to Starship Hospital by the Westpac Rescue Helicopter with an undisplaced fracture to his skull, a laceration to his scalp and a small subdural haematoma.